Article Submission Guidelines

 Articles submitted for publication should fulfill the promise of the author's query and, most importantly, the editor's assignment.
 Familiarize yourself with our publications to ensure your material is compatible with the magazine's format and needs.

 Please query through email before submitting.
 Your query should explain the essence of your story and show why our readers would be interested.
 Indicate what photos and/or illustrations will accompany the story.
-Please send queries to email@example.com, with a concise subject line indicating you are querying an idea to Conservation Magazine.
-Include your e-mail, telephone or other contact information with each query.
+Please send queries to Tara Holmwood at email@example.com, with a concise subject line indicating you are querying an idea to Conservation Magazine.
+Include your e-mail, telephone, or other contact information with each query.

 New writers, or writers who have not yet written for Conservation Magazine, are encouraged to query with writing samples attached.
 Spec submissions will not be considered without an accompanying query.